katierose1029/gsoc_blog/_posts/2017-06-09-artist-and-traitlets.markdown

 ~~~

 My Mentor and I had discussed:
-1. transform default value: generates a default value for the transform attribute in Artist
+1. `transform` default value: generates a default value for the transform attribute in `Artist`
-2. transform validate: validate the transform attribute
+2. `transform` validate: validate the transform attribute
-3. observe transform: type=change therefore observing the change in the transform attribute
+3. observe `transform`: `type=change` therefore observing the change in the transform attribute

 This is just a basic outline of what is to be done.

 _________________________________________________________________________

 Future Plans:
-1. Create Artist directory
+1. Create `Artist` directory
-2. create TraitType for each attribute
+2. create `TraitType` for each attribute
-3. Artist HasTraits
+3. `Artist(HasTraits)`

 _________________________________________________________________________

 Today Accomplishments:
-1. created artist directory
+1. created `artist` directory
-2. created tester.ipynb for graph testing purposes
+2. created `tester.ipynb` for graph testing purposes
-3. tested artist.py migration and received a plot
+3. tested `artist.py` migration and received a plot
     * [successful is making graph after migration][gitmlp]
     * [mpl_tester.ipynb][tester]